ale4710/vndspcpl/README.txt

 if you pass this option, it will allow multiple sound effects to played at a time. looping sound effects will stop on the next sound effect.

+	--indicate-infinite-sound-effects
+there is a progress bar for sound effects, however nothing is shown for infinite sound effects. if you pass this option, it will show an indicator for infinite sound effects.

 	--disable-sounds
 disables sounds, execpt message box sound.